 Always fantasised about setting up a home gym but think it’s too expensive?
 It doesn’t have to be.
 All you need are these five simple — and cheap — items.

 An exercise mat isn’t just for yogis.
-You’ll be glad you invested in a on-slip surface for stability and grip – and your knees and butt will thank you.
+You’ll be glad you invested in a non-slip surface for stability and grip — and your knees and butt will thank you.
 This mat sports a carry strap for easy portability, and we love the vibrant colour!
-PVC exercise mat (3mm), R150 at MrP Sport.

 Adjustable skipping rope

 There are so many great strength moves you can do using this versatile piece of equipment.
 This one is sand-weighted with a vinyl cover, which helps reduce noise and prevents damage to your floors, so it’s perfect for indoor use.
-You’ll develop strength, power, endurance and balance, and fry kilojoules at the same time.
-Vinyl Kettlebell (4kg), R100 at MrP Sport.
+You’ll develop strength, power, endurance and balance, and fry calories at the same time.